 Keep on reading to learn how to do this cross stitch and to see the final result!

-Found this very nice faux leather blazer at my favorite second hand store for $7.00.
+For this Blazer refashion with zippers insertions I will use this very nice faux leather blazer found at my favorite second hand store for $7.00.
 It looked as if it had never been worn and I liked the black on black zebra print.
-The blazer fit nicely and didn’t need any adjustments.
+The blazer had a nice fit and didn’t need any adjustments.
+I thought that it was a perfect garment for a before and after blazer refashion.

-Let’s see what I can do with it.
-I have an idea that can be completed in about 2 hours.
+Let’s see what I can do with this blazer.
+I have an idea that can be completed this blazer refashion inspired by Burberry in about 2 hours.